Tsim Tung Brother Cream: Career

-Brother Cream had a partner named Sister Cream, a female, Scottish Fold cat that has black and white colouring.
+Brother Cream had a partner named Sister Cream, a female, Scottish Fold cat with black and white colouring.

-He (and his owner) had also been interviewed on CNN News in 2015.

 In May 2016 Brother Cream retired as "manager" of the store when it closed.
-Living at home with Ko, he has lost some weight; he appeared at a book fair in July 2016 to promote his biography.
+Living at home with Ko, he lost some weight; he appeared at a book fair in July 2016 to promote his biography.

-It was reported on TVB and Cable news that he had passed away of stomach cancer at his home on May 24, 2020.
+Brother Cream died of stomach cancer at his home on 24 May 2020.

 Books

 In 2012 Ichiban Publishing published Brother Cream in East TST about Brother Cream.
 On 30 March 2013, Brother Cream was present at a book-signing event for the book at Mikiki mall in San Po Kong, in which hundreds of people showed up to see the cat; the cat's paws were scanned and stamps were created to act as a signature from the cat.
 As of July 2013 the book had sold more than 20,000 copies.
 His second book, Cream Chicken Soup, was published in 2013.